Is San Sebastián Worth Visiting in 2026? Travel Guide + Tips

 People walking over the bridge in San Sebastian with buildings in the background

-San Sebastian offers a range of activities and attractions.
-Here are some of the best things to do in San Sebastian:
+Here are some of the best things to do in San Sebastián:

 • Stroll La Concha Beach: A day at La Concha Beach is a must.
 You can relax, swim, or simply walk along the beachfront promenade that wraps around the bay.

-• Hike Mount Urgull: For some breathtaking views of the city and the bay, head up to Mount Urgull.
+• Hike Mount Urgull: For some incredible views of the city and the bay, head up to the top of Mount Urgull.
 It’s an easy hike with many spots to take in the scenery.

-• Explore Parte Vieja: The Old Town is the place to be in San Sebastian.
-Wander the narrow streets, pop into pintxos bars, and soak in the lively atmosphere.
+• Explore Parte Vieja: The Old Town is the place to be in San Sebastián.
+Wander the narrow streets, pop into pintxos bars, and experience the lively atmosphere.

-• Visit Monte Igueldo: Take the funicular up to Monte Igueldo for one of the best views of San Sebastian.
-There’s even a small amusement park at the top known as Parque de Atracciones Monte Igueldo, adding a fun and playful element to the experience.
+• Visit Monte Igueldo: Take the funicular up to Monte Igueldo for one of the best views of San Sebastián.
+There’s even a small amusement park at the top known as Parque de Atracciones Monte Igueldo with a roller coaster, bumper cars, a log flume, and more.

-• Dine at a Michelin-star restaurant: San Sebastian is known for its incredible food scene, and it has the highest density of Michelin-starred restaurants in Europe.
+• Dine at a Michelin-star restaurant: San Sebastián is known for its incredible food scene, and it has the highest density of Michelin-starred restaurants in the world.
 If you can splurge on one fancy meal during your trip, this is the place to do it.

 • Visit the San Telmo Museum: This museum is located in a former Dominican monastery and showcases the history, culture, and art of the Basque region.
 It’s a great way to learn more about the city and its people.

-Here are my top recommendations for places to stay in San Sebastian:
+Here are my top recommendations for where to stay in San Sebastián:

-• Mid-Range: Abba San Sebastián Hotel is a more affordable option located right by the river with updated rooms in a charming historic building.
-It’s comfortable and offers great amenities.
+• Mid-Range: Hotel Atari is a more affordable option located right in the heart of the Old Town with updated rooms in a charming historic building.

-• Budget: For budget travelers, Pensión Peñaflorida is a fantastic option in the city center, close to all the main attractions and pintxos bars.
+• Budget: If you’re on a budget, Pensión Peñaflorida is a good option in the city center, close to all the main attractions and pintxos bars.

 Tip: I personally stayed at Barcelo Costa Vasca.
 It was a great hotel but it’s located outside of the city center and I had to take taxis to get into town.
 I’d recommend staying in the town center to be within walking distance of the Old Town and major attractions.